arimado/MatchJS/Readme.md

 #### Architecture
 ----

-MAtch JS will focus on a declartive approach to programming and sperate the Application with its Engine.
+MAtch JS will focus on a declarative approach to programming and sperate the Application with its Engine.
 Putting priority on readability and maintainability.

 Declartive Rules:

 - Call a createElement function to write individual DOM nodes to the container - one at a time.
 - Do not re-use the array.
 Make a new array tp draw from each time instead of tweeking small parts.
 - Think about 'How you would write this if Performance was not an issue?'

 ----